-1. Organise pre-event activities
+1. Organise pre-virtual events activities

 One easy yet effective way to do this is by sending out engagement questions pertaining to the topic at hand.
 This will allow you to get a feel of where your guests are at regarding the subject matter prior to the event.
 With this information, you and your moderator can better steer the conversation to more relevant territory come the discussion.

 Moderators orchestrate the event from start to finish and make sure the session is well facilitated.
 It’s essential to have an enthusiastic moderator who can keep the guests engaged and entertained and get the conversation up and running.

 Guests’ openness to engage will vary from person to person, so an active and perceptive moderator can distinguish between lively virtual event marketing discourse and a one-way conversation.
 Getting every participant to buy into the conversation is key to unlocking as much insight as possible and ensuring each guest exits the event better than when they arrived.

 “It’s essential to have an enthusiastic moderator who can keep the guests engaged and entertained and get the conversation up and running.”

 Virtual event marketing efforts don’t need to be 100% digital!
 The Ortus Club, for example, sends out physical welcome packs to the guests before each event.
 These envelopes include a personalised welcome postcard and a compact booklet that contains all necessary information for the upcoming roundtable, thus adding a tangible personal touch to create anticipation.

 Another example of this would be incorporating a tasting session of sorts into your virtual event marketing.
 Having an early portion of your proceedings be reserved for something more casual will help your guests loosen up and warm up to the group.
 In addition, providing a pleasant shared experience for everyone to enjoy will increase the likelihood of your guests wanting to come back for more.

 4. Breakout rooms